Gagging & Baby-led Weaning: How to prevent choking when starting finger foods

 If your baby has been trying out foods for a few weeks and still gags with every bite, you might need a referral to an Occupational Therapist or Speech-Language Pathologist.

-If they’re over 6 months, offer purees for a week or two and then give finger foods another go.
-While babies can gag on purees, too, it might be easier for them to manage at first.
-Bedtruly “baby-led.”
+If they’re over six months, offer purees for a week or two, and then give finger foods another go.
+While babies can gag on purees, too, it might be a bit easier for them to manage at first.
+Be truly “baby-led.”

 What is choking?

-With choking, the food mistakenly goes down the airway instead of down the esophagus/food pipe.
+With true choking, the food mistakenly goes down the airway instead of down the esophagus/food pipe.

 Choking is not nearly as common as gagging, fortunately!

-I’ll get into some stats below when I review the research, but about 13%-35% of babies in these studies were reported to have choked at least once.
+I’ll get into some stats below when I review the research, but about 13% to 35% of babies in these studies were reported to have choked at least once.

-I was lucky and never had this experience with any of my children.
-Until my eldest was about 8 eating beef from Edo in a food court!
-Luckily he was able to clear it himself, although I had to quickly put the baby on the ground (ewww) and was ready to try the Heimlich!
+I was lucky and had never experienced choking with any of my children.
+Until my eldest was about 8, eating beef from Edo in a food court!
+Luckily, he cleared it himself, although I had to put the baby on the ground quickly (ewww) and was ready to try the Heimlich…

 What to do if baby chokes